YpsilantisP/image_classification_cifar_10/README.md

 <br>

 ## __<font color='salmon'> Notes</font>__
-* This project was developed on google colab, using GPU.
+* This project is using GPU on google colab.
 * To reproduce this code it is suggested to use a GPU as the computational time is too high when run on CPU.